cloudevents/spec/kafka-protocol-binding.md

 ## 2. Use of CloudEvents Attributes

-This specification does not further define any of the [CloudEvents][CE] event attributes.
+This specification does not further define any of the [CloudEvents][ce] event attributes.

 ### 2.1. data